 Note: Your vehicle comes equipped with two Integrated Keyhead Transmitters (IKTs).
-The IKT functions as both a programmed ignition key that operates all the locks and starts the vehicle, as well as a remote
+The IKT functions as both a programmed ignition key that operates all the locks and starts the vehicle, as well as a remote keyless entry transmitter.
+A maximum of eight coded keys can be programmed to your vehicle; only four of these eight keys can be IKTs with remote entry functionality.

-If your IKTs or standard SecuriLockTM coded keys are lost or stolen and you don't have an extra coded key, you will need to have your vehicle towed to an authorized dealer.
+If your IKTs or standard SecuriLock® coded keys are lost or stolen and you don't have an extra coded key, you will need to have your vehicle towed to an authorized dealer.
 The key codes need to be erased from your vehicle and new coded keys will need to be programmed.